celsomsilva/Project-Java-2010_en/README.md

 - Original .jrxml and compiled .jasper files were omitted.
 - Database creation scripts were excluded for privacy and contractual reasons.
 - Historical context: This system prototype was part of internal tooling used at **UERJ's Geomatics PGEC program** for academic and administrative scholarship management.
+- Source folders in this legacy project (2005–2010) do not follow the `br/com/...` package structure.
+- The compiler automatically generated the correct hierarchy inside `/bin`, as was common in early Java IDEs.

 ---